pine forest

 An’s determination and superior sleuthing helped the expedition team find the first mammal on Re:wild’s “Most Wanted” Top 25 Lost Species List.
 An is an Associate Conservation Scientist with Re:wild and a Ph.D. student at Leibniz-Institute for Zoo and Wildlife Research.
 An has spent almost 10 years conducting field surveys for rare mammals in Laos and Vietnam.
 Using the local knowledge of villagers and government forest rangers and with the help of camera traps, An and his team were able to snap not just one but hundreds of photos of the Silver-backed Chevrotain.

-An Nguyen (right) setting up camera traps in search of the Silver-backed Chevrotain.
-Photo by Andrew Tilker/Re:wild.
+Setting up camera traps in the search for the lost Silver-backed Chevrotain.
+(Photo by Andrew Tilker)

 In addition to rediscovering the Silver-backed Chevrotain, An is now committed to saving wildlife in Vietnam and rewilding the Annamite Mountains.
 As a member of the IUCN-SSC Pangolin Specialist Group and the IUCN-SSC Large-antlered Muntjac Working Group, he works to protect and save other species native to Vietnam.